U.S. automakers push for deal on fuel efficiency rules

 Most automakers oppose freezing the requirements, but also want relief from Obama-era standards that called for a roughly 5 percent annual reduction in carbon emissions - targets that translate to fuel efficiency requirements for various classes of vehicles.

 “Pick the middle.
-Pick 2.5 percent and get on with life,” Jim Lentz, chief executive officer of Toyota Motor Corp’s North America subsidiary, told Reuters at the Detroit auto show this week.
+Pick 2.5 percent and get on with life,” Jim Lentz, chief executive officer of Toyota Motor Corp’s (7203.T) North America subsidiary, told Reuters at the Detroit auto show this week.

 Lentz told Reuters last month he was concerned that automakers are stuck between California and the White House.